 In the middle of the twelfth century, when our mosaic was created, Constantinople was packed to the gills with 400,000+ people.
 The population had not been this big since Justinian's time when the plague wiped out two thirds of the population in three months time.
 The growth in population was a result of the expanding economic activity and increasing wealth of the empire during the Comnenian Dynasty.
 It was also a result of immigration from Asia Minor as people fled the advancing Turks.
 Much of the wealth of the Byzantine Empire was now generated by the huge consumer market the city had created and the surrounding businesses, farms and fisheries that supplied it.
 The main trade consisted of the day-to-day need to housing, clothing and feeding of almost half a million souls.
 This trade financed the Imperial court.
 One thing that set Constantinople apart from other cities were her luxury industries, like the manufacture of fine fabrics, gold-working, glass, perfumes, books, furniture and works of art.
 While these trades focused on the rich and elites of Constantinople, every home had its own - if more humble - furnishings.
 This 'middle-class' market was a huge one.
 For the standpoint of art every Christian household would have proudly owned and piously displayed at least one icon.
 The glinting gold and bright colors of these icons would have given their owners a bit of luxury and beauty, no matter how poor they might be.
 Most of these icons were inexpensive; one icon was equal to the cost of a good pan.

-As more people moved to the city landlords built up - adding floors to existing buildings.
-Not a wise move when the additions were constructed of wood and the streets were so narrow.
+As more people moved to the city landlords built up - adding floors to existing buildings and dividing up great houses.
+Not a wise move when the additions were often constructed of wood and the streets were so narrow.
 In 1204 fires set by the Crusaders did more damage to the fabric of city than pillage.
 Vast areas were reduced to ashes and the fires marked the true end of the ancient city as its porticoes, shops and forums were destroyed.
 The fires came very, very close to Hagia Sophia and reached the edge of the atrium.

 With so much to see in every quarter of the city, people took them for granted, although they could be very superstitious about this statue or that column, giving them supernatural powers over the fate of the city.
 The educated citizens of Constantinople cared about their history and the many famous and beautiful things to be found there.
 The Hippodrome was lined with dozens of statues, columns and other things the common people saw when they were at the races or games in the stadium.
 Sitting in the stands and crunching on snacks they would discuss the myths associated with the statues of men, beasts and giant insects which were placed along the spina - which ran down the center of the race track.
 No matter what your level of education or how rich you were Byzantines had a unique appreciation for art and beautiful things - especially when it was religious.
 They were also great followers of sport, fashion and stars of the theater.